SiaFoundation/siad/doc/api/index.html.md

 **datasize** | bytes
 Size of the data that is protected by the contract.

+**fundaccountrevenue** | hastings
+Amount of money used to fund ephemeral accounts with.

 **lockedcollateral** | hastings
 Amount that is locked as collateral for this storage obligation.